krolow/queue-run/docs/intro.md

 AWS Lambda has all the right building blocks — HTTPS, WebSocket, SQS queues, CloudWatch logs — but the developer experience is not there.
 I wanted a framework that can go from idea to deploy in minutes not weeks.

 Next, Remix, Nuxt, et al solves that for developing front-end applications.
-I wanted something as easy and fun for building the back-end: the APIs, presence and real-time updates (WebSocket), queued and scheduled jobs, etc.
+I wanted something as easy and fun for building the backend: the APIs, presence and real-time updates (WebSocket), queued and scheduled jobs, etc.

-Every back-end needs authentication, logging, environment variables, URL construction, etc. The framework should take care of that.
+Every backend needs authentication, logging, environment variables, URL construction, etc. The framework should take care of that.

 Deployment should take less than 2 minutes.
 Setting up a new project in under 5 minutes.
 Don't want to worry about provisioning servers, scaling up/down, CloudFormation, or that thing they call YAML.